Omur-Faruk39/my-first-repo-of-practice-file/README.md

 # This is my first readme file.
 '<p>Hello world!</p>'
-hi, my name is omur faruk
+hi, i am a student.